niteshbalusu11/lnd-baremetal-docker/README.md

 This is a work in progress.
 Use at your own risk.

 ## Pre-requisites
-An Ubuntu 20.04 or higher server with at least 4GB of RAM and 50GB of disk space.
+An Ubuntu 20.04 or higher server with at least 4GB of RAM and 50GB (pruned) or 700GB (full) of disk space.
 This can be deployed in cloud like AWS or on a local machine like a Raspberry Pi 4.

 ## Quick Setup (Absolutely Not Recommended)